julianschuler/keyboards/concavum/README.md

 The two PCB types require different thicknesses: 0.6mm for the matrix PCB and 1.6mm for the interface PCB.
 Also, note that your PCB manufacturer has to support track widths and minimum clearances of 0.15mm each.
 You need at least 2 boards of each type (one type of board for each half).

 ### Assembly
+First, insert the M3 nuts into their holders (you may need to remove a few keys if you have already assembled those during testing).
-Ensure that the orientation of the switch pins is aligned with the holes of the matrix PCB.
+Afterwards, add the key switches while ensuring that the orientation of the pins is aligned with the holes of the matrix PCB.

 To assemble the PCBs, take two interface and two matrix PCBs and lay them each down with different sides facing up.
 Now you can solder the complementary SMD components onto all four PCBs.
 **Important: Only solder the SMD components to the top of each PCB!
 Otherwise the keyboard will not work!**